descarteslabs/descarteslabs-python/README.md

   But why would you even want to go there?
 - *Breaking Change*: Derived bands, never supported in the AWS environment and catalog products, have been removed.
+- The new `Blob.delete_many` method may be used to delete large numbers of blobs efficiently.

 ### Compute